BitcoinCacheMachine/BitcoinCacheMachine/README.md

 ## Goals of Bitcoin Cache Machine

-Below you will find some of the development goals for Bitcoin Cache Machine:
+Here are some of the development goals for Bitcoin Cache Machine:

 * Provide a self-contained, distributed, event-driven, software-defined data center that focuses on operational Bitcoin and Lightning-related IT infrastructure.
-* Run entirely on commodity x86_x64 hardware for home and small office settings.
+* Enable small-to-medium-sized scalability by adding commodity x86_x64 hardware for home and small office settings.
 * Integrate exclusively free and open source software ([FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software))!
 * Create a composable framework for deploying Bitcoin and Lightning-related components, databases, visualizations, web-interfaces, etc., allowing app developers to start with a fully-operational baseline data center.
 * Automate the deployment and operation (e.g., backups, updates, vulnerability assessments, key and password management, etc.) of BCM deployments.
-* Embrace hardware wallets for cryptographic  operations (trust boundaries, e.g., distinct lines of business accounting) where possible (e.g., Trezor-generated SSH keys or PGP certificates for authentication and encryption).
+* Require hardware wallets for cryptographic operations (PGP, SSH, etc.).
 * Pre-configure all software to protect user's privacy (e.g., TOR for external communication, disk encryption, minimal attack surface, etc.).
 * Pursue [Global Consensus and Local Consensus Models](https://twitter.com/SarahJamieLewis/status/1016832509709914112) for core platform components, e.g., Bitcoin for global financial operations and [cwtch](https://openprivacy.ca/blog/2018/06/28/announcing-cwtch/) for asynchronous, multi-peer communications, etc...